 James I of Scotland was imprisoned at Pontefract Castle, as was Charles, Duc d'Orleans after the Battle of Agincourt.
-On Richard III's accession to the throne in 1483 he had Sir Richard Grey, Sir Thomas Vaughan and Earl Rivers carried to Pontefract Castle and executed.
+On Richard III's accession to the throne in 1483 he had Sir Richard Grey, Sir Thomas Vaughan and Earl Rivers6 carried to Pontefract Castle and executed.
 This is described in Shakespeare's Richard III, Act 3 Scene 3 where Pontefract Castle is described as

 "O Pomfret, Pomfret!
 O thou bloody prison,